CornelPL/Metroidvania/Wiki/Gameplay/Demo.md

 	- great fight feeling
 		Pulling effects, shooting effects, everything can be thrown.
 		Counterattacking enemies
-			When enemy charges or does some special action hint with button shows up to counterattack.
-If player hits it in time he grabs enemy with gravity and can throw him away.
-			Special animations:
-				- counterattacking charger - when he charges player can press RMB to rotate him and pull his head from the body - the body "runs" further and player is holding his head
 	- exploration and environment storytelling Exploration done with player's abilities.
 Slam and planks in soft wall.